-Naturally, the first inclination is to say well, we must have contaminated the sample.
-A sample contaminated with another dog’s DNA will fail quality control: if we get more than two different copies for a segment of your dog’s genome (called a haplotype), barring the unlikely event that the dog is aneuploid (with an abnormal copy number of any given chromosome), we know that more than one dog’s DNA is in the sample and will issue you a reswab then and there.
+If you were to get results like this back after testing your dog’s DNA with Embark, your first inclination might be to assume we contaminated the sample somehow.
+A sample contaminated with another dog’s DNA will fail our quality control: if we get more than two different copies for a segment of your dog’s genome (called a haplotype), barring the unlikely event that the dog is aneuploid (with an abnormal copy number of any given chromosome), we know that more than one dog’s DNA is in the sample and will issue you a reswab immediately.

 Genetics is a game of chance.

 First, we’ll address our hypothetical dog’s Corgi maternal grandparent.

 The hypothetical grandparent carries characteristic Corgi DNA variants like the aforementioned FGF4 mutation for chondrodysplasia.
 Our Embark dog has a 50% chance of inheriting this allele from the mother.
 This also means he has a 50% chance of not inheriting this Corgi allele from his mom.
 If your dog does inherit the Corgi allele, he may have intermediately short legs.
 If he happens to inherit a matching allele from his dad, he’ll get fully short legs.

 Let’s make it a little more complicated and address a trait affected by many genes by examining our hypothetical dog’s Yorkie grandparent.